DanRQuinn/reading-notes/The-Coders-Computer.md

 Everything is a file

+files are case sensitive

+spaces are bad and break up command lines use 'quotes' to fix this is you use tab completion this will also ignore the spaces in the file name.

+ls -a Documents the a shows hidden files

  A file extension is normally a set of 2 - 4 characters after a full stop at the end of a file, which denotes what type of file it is.
 The following are common extensions:

 file.exe - an executable file, or program.